QR Code Security & Quishing Report 2026 — 5M Scans

 How many QR codes are used for phishing?

 QR code phishing (quishing) attacks grew 400% between 2023 and 2025 according to Keepnet Labs.
 Acronis reports that 12% of all phishing attacks in 2025 contained a QR code.
-QRLynx data shows that approximately 1.5% of URLs submitted to QR code generators show elevated threat indicators, while 15% are flagged for additional review.
+QRLynx 2026 data shows that 12.7% of URL-type QR codes are flagged for additional review, and 1.6% score Moderate risk or higher — the threshold where active phishing, malware, or brand impersonation patterns appear.

 What percentage of QR code URLs are malicious?